TransFG: A Transformer Architecture for Fine-grained Recognition: Related Work

 \subsubsection{Localization FGVC methods}

-Previously, some works \cite{branson2014bird, wei2016maskcnn} tried to exploit the part annotations to supervise the learning procedure of the localization process.
+Previously, some works \cite{branson2014bird, wei2016mask} tried to exploit the part annotations to supervise the learning procedure of the localization process.
 However, since such annotations are expensive and usually unavailable, weakly-supervised parts proposal with only image-level labels draw more attentions nowadays.
-He et al. \cite{article} proposed a sophisticated reinforcement learning procedure to estimate how to select the discriminative image regions and the number of them.
 Ge et al. \cite{ge2019weakly} exploited Mask R-CNN and CRF-based segmentation alternatively to extract object instances and discriminative regions.
-Yang \cite{yang2021rerank} proposed a re-ranking strategy to re-rank the global classification results based on the database constructed with region features.
-However, these methods all need a special designed module to propose potential regions and these selected regions need to be forwarded through the backbone again for final classification.
-Besides, some of the proposed regions often contain the whole object which are not discriminative enough.
+Yang et al. \cite{yang2021re} proposed a re-ranking strategy to re-rank the global classification results based on the database constructed with region features.
+However, these methods all need a special designed module to propose potential regions and these selected regions need to be forwarded through the backbone again for final classification which is not required in our model and thus keeps the simplicity of our pipeline.